 The insurance company will also be used to handling these types of cases on a daily basis.
 In contrast, most injury victims have never had to deal with this part of the legal system before.
 That makes it difficult to represent yourself.

-Overall, your chances of winning full financial recovery are much higher if you work with an experienced personal injury attorney.
+Overall, your chances of winning full financial recovery are much higher if you work with an experienced personal injury attorney or law firm in Smyrna, GA.
 They will know what is needed to build a strong insurance claim, negotiate for a fair settlement, and handle the pre-trial process if you do proceed to court.

 Plus, most personal injury lawyers (like John Foy & Associates) work on a contingency fee basis.
 This means you usually don’t have to pay anything upfront—and your attorney only gets paid if they win you money.